 Do you know why so many startup businesses struggle to survive?
-It is an uncomfortable fact of business life that four out of five startup businesses end in failure.
+It is an uncomfortable fact of business life that 4 out of 5 startup businesses end in failure.

 So how come so many startups are being shut or closed down?
 Could it be purely because of poor business marketing strategies?

-With the economic downturn making things even tougher for new business, how can you avoid the pitfalls that trap so many fledgling businesses?
+With the economic downturn making things even tougher for new businesses, how can you avoid the pitfalls that trap so many fledgling businesses?

 First of all, remember that given how many startup businesses fail, following the most well-worn paths is not necessarily the best policy.